sohumsharma484/cs444/mp3/README.md

 6. [3pts Autograded, 2pts Manually Graded] **Training the Detector**

    Once you have passed the above tests, you can start training the RetinaNet with the following command.
-This command took around 2 hours to run on a A100 GPU on the campus cluster setup.
 The training loop also does validation once in a while and also saves train / val metrics into the output directory `runs/run1`.

    ```bash
    python demo.py --seed 2 --lr 1e-2 --batch_size 1 --output_dir runs/run1
    ```

     You can refer to [sample.sbatch](./sample.sbatch) script for running on the campus cluster.
 Since you will be performing multiple training runs, it is advised to maintain proper directory structure of your output folder.
-We suggest you use the `runs` folder provided, and change the `--output_dir` flag in every run (E.g. `runs/run1`, `runs/run2`, ...).
-Make sure to make these changes in the [sample.sbatch](./sample.sbatch) file's `OUTPUT_DIR` variable.
+We suggest you use the `runs` folder provided for every run(E.g. `runs/run1`, `runs/run2`, ...).
+Refer to the following command to run your [sample.sbatch](./sample.sbatch) script.
+Variables `$OUTPUT_DIR` and Flags `--output`, `--error` should be changed for every subsequent run.
+Your log files (python terminal output) will be saved in `$OUTPUT_DIR/log.txt`.
+We created a python virtual environment and already downloaded the dataset for you to use on the campuscluter.
+Submitting jobs using the sbatch file that we provide should already use these.

+    ```bash
+    sbatch --export=ALL,OUTPUT_DIR="runs/run1/" --output="runs/run1/%j.out" --error="runs/run1/%j.err" sample.sbatch
+    ```
+   As per our implementation, this command took around around 2 hours to run on a A100 GPU on the campus cluster setup with 20it/s observed on average.
+Since training times heavily depend on implementation optimization, you may benefit from vectorizing your code.
+Refer to campus cluster intructions mentioned under **Suggested Development Workflow** for more details.

     Now comes the fun part.
 Note that this basic training using the above command actually doesn't train.
 What we will do next is try to get this